-The visitors take as argument a visitor_behavior, which comes in two flavors: inplace_visit and copy_visit.
+The visitors take as argument a Visitor_behavior.t, which comes in two flavors: inplace and copy.
 In the in-place mode, nodes are visited in place, while in the copy mode, nodes are copied and the visit is done on the copy.
-For the nodes shared across the AST (varinfo, compinfo, enuminfo, typeinfo, stmt, logic_var, logic_info and fieldinfo), sharing is of course preserved, and the mapping between the old nodes and their copy can be manipulated explicitly through the following functions:
+For the nodes shared across the AST (varinfo, compinfo, enuminfo, typeinfo, stmt, logic_var, logic_info and fieldinfo), sharing is of course preserved, and the mapping between the old nodes and their copy can be manipulated explicitly through the following modules, which define a function for each of the types above.

-- reset_behavior_name resets the mapping corresponding to the type name. - get_original_name gets the original value corresponding to a copy (and behaves as the identity if the given value is not known). - get_name gets the copy corresponding to an old value.
-If the given value is not known, it behaves as the identity. - set_name sets a copy for a given value.
-Be sure to use it before any occurrence of the old value has been copied, or sharing will be lost.
+- Reset allows to reset the mappings. - Get gets the copy corresponding to an old value.
+If the given value is not known, it behaves as the identity. - Memo is similar to Get, except that if the given value is not known, a new binding is created. - Get_orig gets the original value corresponding to a copy (and behaves as the identity if the given value is not known). - Set name sets a copy for a given value.
+Be sure to use it before any occurrence of the old value has been copied, or sharing will be lost. - Set_orig sets the original value corresponding to a given copy.

-get_original_name functions allow to retrieve additional information tied to the original AST nodes.
+Functions from the Get_origname modules allow to retrieve additional information tied to the original AST nodes.
 Its result must not be modified in place (this would defeat the purpose of operating on a copy to leave the original AST untouched).
-Moreover, note that whenever the index used for name is modified in the copy, the internal state of the visitor behavior must be updated accordingly (via the set_name function) for get_original_name to give correct results.
+Moreover, note that whenever the index used for name is modified in the copy, the internal state of the visitor behavior must be updated accordingly (via the Set.name function) for Get_orig.name to give correct results.